Bumitama Agri net positive on oil hikes as palm oil prices move in tandem with crude

 Get the insights delivered to your inbox.

 This “balanced” approach provides a certain level of price visibility “while retaining sufficient exposure to spot market movements”, the company said.
-It noted that in 2025, it refrained from signing forward contracts as forward pricing was not deemed “sufficiently attractive” compared to spot prices.
+It noted that in 2025, it refrained from signing forward contracts as forward pricing was not deemed “sufficiently attractive” compared with spot prices.

 This allows Bumitama Agri to “remain disciplined and opportunistic, balancing downside protection with participation in favourable price environments”.